samedayrules/ddns-update-client/README.md

 https://stackoverflow.com/questions/62019124/kivy-to-one-exe-cant-find-kv-file

-### Command to Create One File Distrubution
+### Command to Create One File and One Folder Distrubution

-To produce a single executeable **file** that is decompressed and run in-place:
+To produce a single executeable **file** that is decompressed and run in-place and to produce a single **folder** with all files needed for distribution:

-**Windows:**

-`pyinstaller --clean --log-level WARN --onefile --icon favicon.256x256.ico --add-data "ddnsupdate.kv;." ddnsupdate.pyw`

-**Linux:**

-`pyinstaller --clean --log-level WARN --onefile --icon favicon.256x256.ico --add-data "ddnsupdate.kv:." ddnsupdate.pyw`

-### Command to Create One Folder Distrubution

-To create a single **folder** where the executeable Python program will be stored:

-**Windows:**

-`pyinstaller --clean --log-level WARN --onedir --icon favicon.256x256.ico --add-data "ddnsupdate.kv;." ddnsupdate.pyw`

-**Linux:**

-`pyinstaller --clean --log-level WARN --onedir --icon favicon.256x256.ico --add-data "ddnsupdate.kv:." ddnsupdate.pyw`
+`pyinstaller --clean --log-level WARN ddnsupdate.spec`

 ### Manual Changes Required for Kivy